Steve-Fenton/millrace/docs/board/index.md

 # Board

 The **Board** view is the main Kanban workspace.
-Each board is divided in to columns and swimlanes, with <abbr title="Work In Process">WIP</abbr> limits shown and highlighted when they are exceeded.
+Each board is divided into columns and swimlanes, with <abbr title="Work In Process">WIP</abbr> limits shown and highlighted when they are exceeded.

 ![Screenshot: The board view](../screenshots/demo-board-full.png)

 Task cards are arranged on the board and you can drag and drop them to a new location.
-You can also click a card to open a navigation control that lets you movee the card.
+You can also click a card to open a navigation control that lets you move the card.

 ![Screenshot: Card navigation controls](../screenshots/demo-card-move-icons.png)

+## Filter and search

+Use the **Owner** dropdown to show all cards, only **Mine** (your email from [Preferences](../preferences/index.md)), or a specific board user.

+Use **Search** to filter visible cards by title, description, note, owner, filename, or links.
+Matching is case-insensitive and updates when you press Enter or click the search button.

+## Done columns

+Done columns show at most the **five** most recently closed cards (newest first).
+When there are more, a note links to the [Completed](../completed/index.md) view for the full history.

 ## Collapse a swimlane